 This bright orange beauty blooms from May to September.
 It won Perennial of the Year 2017 for its brilliant flowers, hardy, upright stems and good drought-tolerance.
-It looks great combined with yellow daylilies or fresh white daisies.
-And, it especially shines against purple-leaved plants like smoke bush.
+The blooms look great combined with yellow daylilies or white daisies.
+And, they especially shine against purple-leaved plants like smoke bush.

 Butterfly weed, Asclepias tuberosa

 Orange not your thing?
 Then try ‘Hello Yellow’, available through White Flower Farm.

 Asclepias tuberosa ‘Hello Yellow’

 Or try a hot-color mix of yellow, gold, orange and scarlet, Asclepias tuberosa ‘Gay Butterflies’ also available at White Flower Farm.

 Asclepias Gay Butterflies Mixture

 Similar in shape to roadside milkweed, Swamp milkweed ‘Cinderella’s’ deep pink flowers with white centers make it a standout in the garden.
 And its vanilla-scented flowers are a treat for the senses.
 Growing 3′ to 4′ tall, it blooms all summer with regular deadheading.

 Milkweed generally blooms from June to August.
 All varieties need full sun and well-drained soil.
 If you observe caterpillars or chrysalises on your plant, wait until the butterflies have flown away, then simply cut the plant to the ground.